hellochinese review

 The notification bell at the top of the app is essentially an ad system where users will receive messages promoting HelloChinese’s YouTube channel.

-Okay, so we keep mentioning that certain features are hidden behind a paywall.
-So what are the types of accounts and their corresponding prices?
+Okay, so I keep mentioning that certain features are hidden behind a paywall.
+What are the types of accounts and their corresponding prices?

 There are two premium options: Premium and Premium+.